dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 # Use a custom device profile to create a WiFi profile with a pre-shared key - Intune
 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Pre-shared keys (PSK) are typically used to authenticates users in WiFi networks, or wireless LANs.
 With Intune, you can create a WiFi profile using a pre-shared key.
 To create the profile, use the **Custom device profiles** feature within Intune.
-This topic also includes some examples of how to create an EAP-based Wi-Fi profile.
+This article also includes some examples of how to create an EAP-based Wi-Fi profile.

 ## Before you begin

-- It may be easier to copy the code from a computer that connects to that network, as described later in this topic.
+- It may be easier to copy the code from a computer that connects to that network, as described later in this article.
 - For Android, you can also use the [Android PSK Generator](http://intunepskgenerator.johnathonb.com/).
 - You can add multiple networks and keys by adding more OMA-URI settings.
 - For iOS, use Apple Configurator on a Mac station to set up the profile.
 Or, use [iOS PSK Mobile Config Generator](http://intunepskgenerator.johnathonb.com/).